Permanent Spousal Support

 As the courts review the circumstances specific to your relationship, they will determine if spousal support is appropriate and, if so, for what duration and in what amount.
 These decisions are based upon several factors, including the earning capacity of each spouse, the property interests of each spouse, the age and mental conditions of each spouse, the duration of the marriage, and the marital standard of living.

-To have an attorney from our firm begin working on the establishment of permanent spousal support for your case, contact a Fairfax spousal support lawyer today.
+To have an attorney from our firm begin working on the establishment of spousal support for your case, contact an attorney at ShounBach today.